Micah Adams: Made to Fit Together

 Exhibition Description:

-Artist Micah Adams makes art that you want to keep in your pocket.
+Artist Micah Adams creates art you’ll want to keep in your pocket.
 These “pocket sculptures” or “fictional keepsakes,” as he calls them, are intended for private use and reflection.
-They are intimate things that invite you to slow down and spend time with them.
-There is a warmth attached to his work, a kind of sentimental feeling, not unlike how one feels toward a beloved memento.
+They are intimate objects that invite you to slow down and engage with them.
+There is a warmth to his work, a kind of sentimental feeling, much like the attachment one feels toward a beloved memento.
 As a child, Adams was fascinated by Lego and its puzzle-like properties.
-Some of this, at least, carried over into his current art practice.
-Through a combination of critical play, free thinking, and daydreaming, he researches how vastly different objects and materials can fit together to create unexpected meanings and associations.
-This often involves the clever and precise manipulation of coins, metals, wood, banknotes, and other materials using modern tools such as a laser welder.
-He also employs ballpoint pen or pencil crayon on paper to illustrate different world currencies and found objects rejigged to coexist in absurd and hilarious ways.
-Installed in the studio or in the gallery, his work is meant to be discovered by accident and induce a pleasant surprise, as one would experience finding a coin on the sidewalk.
-With works placed in unconventional areas or hiding in plain sight throughout Glenhyrst, Adams has transformed the gallery into a site of wonder, surprise, and anticipation.
+Some of that fascination has carried over into his current art practice.
+Through a combination of critical play, free thinking, and daydreaming, he explores how vastly different objects and materials can come together to create unexpected meanings and associations.
+This often involves the clever and precise manipulation of coins, metals, wood, banknotes, and other materials, using modern tools such as a micro-welder.
+He also employs ballpoint pens or coloured pencils on paper to illustrate different world currencies and found objects, reimagined to coexist in absurd and humorous ways.
+Installed in the studio or gallery, his work is meant to be discovered by accident, inducing a pleasant surprise—much like finding a coin on the sidewalk.
+With works placed in unconventional locations or hidden in plain sight throughout Glenhyrst, Adams has transformed the gallery into a site of wonder, surprise, and anticipation.

 Exhibition Brochure